-Julian’s: Delicious, affordable food and a fun pop-culture feel, Julian’s practically always has a wait.
+Delicious, affordable food and a fun pop-culture feel, Julian’s practically always has a wait.
 But honestly the food is so worth it.
 The menu is massive so even picky eaters will always be able to find something.
-I get such a chuckle from the names of some of their dishes.
-They have a cocktail called The Shirley Temple of Doom.
+Their creative with the menu items too, they have a cocktail called The Shirley Temple of Doom.
 Order one of their hashes, especially the crimini mushroom and Boursin.
 It’s crispy, gooey perfection that puts regular hash browns to shame.
 I always order a version of Eggs Benedict too!
 Again, anything you get will be tasty, so get adventurous or even better go with a bunch of people and share it all.
 318 Broadway Providence, RI 02909

 While you can never go wrong with any of their raw bar—they have great oyster varieties—I love that they have Croque Madame on the menu too.
 If you’re feeling especially into New England classics, go with their lobster roll and the Hall of Fame chowder.
 Good food, great views, and attentive service; you’ll love every scenic minute of it.
 227 Schooner Drive Tiverton, RI 02878

 Delicious Mexican food in such a cozy environment, I always feel so comfortable and un-rushed at Perro.
 Try the El Perro Domingo, tasty scallion corn cakes topped with eggs and cheese or the Sticky Pork Ribs.
 The meat has so much flavor and just falls off the bone.
 I’d say order them to share, but if you have a huge group order multiples.
 There won’t be enough to go around!
 They also have tasty quesadillas that can be filled with veggies, braised beef or short ribs.
 Oh and double up on their jalapeño bacon side.
 19 Charles Street Newport, RI 02840